AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 Data sent from the VDP to the eZ80's UART0 is sent as a packet in the following format:

-- cmd: The packet command, with bit 7 set
+- `cmd`: The packet command, with bit 7 set
-- len: Number of data bytes
+- `len`: Number of data bytes
-- data: The data byte(s)
+- `data`: The data byte(s)

 Words are 16 bit, and sent in little-endian format

 In general, as a programmer using an Agon you should not need to worry about the format and contents of any of these packets, as they are handled by MOS.
-On receipt of one of these packets, MOS will set system variables accordingly.
-It also sets a bit in the VDPProtocol status byte corresponding to the type of data packet received.
+On receipt of one of these packets, MOS will set [system state variables (sysvars)](../MOS-API.md#sysvars) accordingly.
+It may also set a bit in the VDPProtocol status byte sysvar corresponding to the type of data packet received.

 If you are performing a command where you need to wait for a response from the VDP, then you will need to wait for the appropriate bit to be set in the VDP protocol byte.
 Before you send a command to the VDP you should clear the bit that relates to the command you are about to send.
 Once the command has been processed the VDP will set the bit again.
 If the bit is not set then there may have been an error processing the command.